mehdihadeli/go-food-delivery-microservices/readme.md

 - ✅ Using `MongoDB` and `Elastic Search` for read databases (NOSQL)
 - ✅ Using `OpenTelemetry` for collection `Distributed Tracing` with using Jaeger and Zipkin
 - ✅ Using `OpenTelemetry` for collection `Metrics` with using Prometheus and Grafana
-- ✅ Using `End2End Test` and `Integration Test` for testing some of the features
+- ✅ Using `End2End Test` and `Integration Test` for testing some of the features with using docker containers (cleanup tests) and [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) library
+- ✅ Using `Zap` and structured logging
+- ✅ Using `Viper` for configuration management
 - ✅ Using docker and `docker-compose` for deployment
 - 🚧 Using `Domain Driven Design` in some of services like [Catalogs Write Service](services/catalogs/write_service/) and [Orders Service](services/catalogs/orders/)
 - 🚧 Using `Helm` and `Kubernetes` for deployment